akalinux/span-tools/README.md

 the code doesn't really take advantage of go routines.

-In the real world we would expect to be able to query a system in one go routine ,and process the results in another while the data is streamed back to us.The ColumnSets instance supports the use of go routines via a chan based iterator of OverlappingSpanSets.
+In the real world we would expect to be able to query a system in one go routine, and process the results in another while the data is streamed back to us.
+The ColumnSets instance supports the use of go routines via a chan based iterator of OverlappingSpanSets.

 This example will use the same data set but simulate calling multiple systems